-Throughout the Malay blog series I've been writing, all of you now must have known that the Malay language is Malaysia's national and official language.
+Throughout the Malay blog series I’ve been writing, all of you now must have known that Malay, also known as Bahasa Melayu or Malay language is Malaysia’s national and official language.
 It is also the mother tongue of most Malaysians, especially those of the Malay community.
 Apart from Malay, what are the other languages spoken in Malaysia?

 If you still do not know, Malaysia consists of a variety of races, cultures, and religions.
 Yup, it’s a multiracial nation that populates diverse ethnic groups.